niacobel/CHAINS/readme.rst

    $ python -m pip install --user pyyaml
    $ python -m pip install --user jinja2

-The second main script of CHAINS, ``CONTROL LAUNCHER`` makes use of the NumPy_ package for Python (version 1.14+), if your distribution does not include it, you can install it using
+The second main script of CHAINS, ``CONTROL LAUNCHER`` makes use of the NumPy_ package for Python (version 1.14+).
+If your distribution does not include it, you can install it using

 .. code-block:: console